 (Corner 0.0 0.1 -0.1))

 The following optional Reserved Parameters are used to specify characteristics of the receiver's recovered clock.
-This data is used by the simulator when post-processing the results from the model when the model does not return clock_times, or when Rx AMI_GetWave is not used; the budget values specified by these parameters are not passed directly to the model itself.
+This data is used by the EDA tool when post-processing the results from the model when the model does not return clock_times, or when Rx AMI_GetWave is not used; the budget values specified by these parameters are not passed directly to the model itself.
 For Rx models that do return clock_times by AMI_GetWave, these parameters represent the amount of jitter that had already been implemented by Rx AMI_GetWave and already included in the returned clock_times.
-For this reason, the EDA platform should NOT apply these jitter parameters again to the Rx clock_times.
-These parameters are provided by the model creator to the EDA platform and end users for the sole purpose that these jitters can be properly accounted for when Rx AMI_GetWave is NOT used or Rx clock_times was not returned, in which cases the EDA platform is responsible to apply these jitters to the Rx output."
+For this reason, the EDA tool should NOT apply these jitter parameters again to the Rx clock_times.
+These parameters are provided by the model creator to the EDA tool and end users for the sole purpose that these jitters can be properly accounted for when Rx AMI_GetWave is NOT used or Rx clock_times was not returned, in which cases the EDA tool is responsible to apply these jitters to the Rx output.